dingff/vite-plugin-react-mpa/README.md

 </html>
 ```
 ### Layout
-The page component will be passed as a child component to the `Layout` component, and global dependencies can be imported here.
+The page component will be passed as a child component to the `Layout` component.
 ```js
 export default function Layout({ children }) {
   return children